 Mick teamed up once again with producer and co-writer, Andy Littlewood, to record his second studio album, ‘Cruel World’.
-This 11-track blues-rock album was released in March 2012, and features a guest vocal appearance by female artist Malaya, on the track ‘Find Another You’.
+This 11-track blues-rock album was released in March 2012, and features a guest vocal appearance by female artist Malaya on the track ‘Find Another You’.
 The Instrumental track, ‘Road To Memphis’, was licensed for the soundtrack of the short film, ‘Road To Hell’, and was also used in the award winning indie documentary, ‘A Message To Myself’’.

-In 2014, Mick released his latest studio album, ‘Unfinished Business’, 14 tracks of soaring blues guitar, driving rock anthems and melodic country blues.
+In 2014, Mick released his third album, ‘Unfinished Business’, 14 tracks of soaring blues guitar, driving rock anthems and melodic country blues.
 Album highlights include the southern rock epic, ‘Playing the Losing Hand’, the ‘in your face’ rocker, ‘Trouble Brewing’, and the laid back jazzy blues title track, ‘Unfinished Business’.
 There’s also a Gary Moore tribute in the shape of a 9-minute guitar fuelled extravaganza titled, ‘Drowning in my Tears’.
 The album received airplay on BBC Radio 2 with tracks played by both Paul Jones and Alex Lester, and the single 'Playing the Losing Hand' reached the number one spot in the Dutch 'Hit Tracks 100 Music Chart'.